mejiaadonay/myComputerScienceNotes/Python-Programming/Programming-Foundations-With-Python.md

 [How does Python Keyword from work](http://www.tutorialspoint.com/python/python_modules.htm) [Read the actual Twilio code on Github](https://github.com/twilio/twilio-python)

+Exploring Built-In Functions - Use this discussion thread to post your response.

+Built-in functions in Python

 **Note:** Look for twilio python on Github.

 1) [Download the movie_quotes.txt file](https://s3.amazonaws.com/udacity-hosted-downloads/ud036/movie_quotes.txt)